sketchplugins/plugin-directory/README.md

 - [Base64 PNG Export](https://github.com/jawayang/sketch-base64-png-export), by james yang: sketch plugin for Export Data URI
 - [Baseline Offsetter](https://github.com/ozgurgunes/Sketch-Baseline-Offsetter), by Ozgur Gunes: Raise, lower, set or reset the baseline of multiple text layers with a single command.
 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
-- [Beatflyer Lite](https://beatflyer.com/), Animate your artboards in a few clicks with a lite and free version of the powerful Beatflyer.
+- [Beatflyer Lite](https://beatflyer.com), by Christian Giordano: Animate your artboards in a few clicks with a lite and free version of Beatflyer.
 - [betterTypePanel](https://github.com/KevinGutowski/betterTypePanel), by Kevin Gutowski: A sketch plugin to help manage common OpenType properties
 - [BillUI](https://github.com/SimonTakman/BillUI), by Carl Albertsson & Simon Takman: Interactive artificial evolutionary tool in order to help you come up with design suggestions that are similar to your initial design.
 - [Blender](https://github.com/bunnieabc/blender), by bunnieabc: A sketch plugin to create awesome gradient layers